Pie charts are bad

-Erm.
-It is actually quite hard to tell isn’t it.
+It is actually quite hard to tell.
 The lilac section verses the combined purple and yellow section – it isn’t very easy to tell which is bigger when it is displayed on a pie chart.

 If we return to our trusty column chart though, things are a little more obvious.

-And the kings of the chart world, well – suffice to say it isn’t the pie chart.
+And the kings of the chart world?-Let’s just say it isn’t the pie chart.

-There are many, many reasons to despise pie charts.
-I have kept the arguments small in number in order to spend the time fully illustrating them.
-I haven’t gone into arguments such as the ridiculously unintelligible polar pie charts, stupidly complex spie charts, multi-level pie charts, donut charts or any other variation.
-Suffice to say, they don’t work in their simplest form – so making them more complicated does nothing to improve things.
+There are many, many reasons to avoid pie charts.
+I have kept the arguments small in number in order to spend time illustrating them.
+I haven’t gone into arguments such as the polar pie charts, complex spie charts, multi-level pie charts, donut charts, or any other variation.
+Suffice to say, they don’t work in their simplest form and making them more complicated does nothing to improve things.

-Although I have clearly made no effort to be impartial about the hateful pie chart, but I have been very careful to ensure the following rules have been strictly adhered to in this article.
+Though I have made no effort to be impartial about the hateful pie chart, I taken care to follow some rules to ensure fair comparison.

-- I have ordered all pie and column charts highest-to-lowest.
+I have ordered all pie and column charts highest-to-lowest.
 This is how people expect charts to be ordered and that’s how I’ve ordered them.
-Again, pie charts get really messy if you don’t order them highest-to-lowest – but I haven’t used this nasty trick to discredit them further.

 So the next time somebody asks you “are pie charts good”, tell them instantly – “no, pie charts are bad”.